- Chart

 Market Risk

-The specific risks associated with IHYF include credit risk (the risk of default by the bond issuers), interest rate risk (the risk that rising interest rates will decrease the value of the bonds), and liquidity risk (the risk that it may be difficult to sell the bonds at a fair price).
+The primary market risks associated with this ETF include credit risk (the risk that bond issuers may default on their payments), interest rate risk (the risk that bond prices will fall as interest rates rise), and liquidity risk (the risk of not being able to sell bonds quickly without a significant price concession, especially during market stress).

 Investor Profile